 - Massage your stomach in the direction of your GI tract, the gentle movement can help to evacuate some of the gas in your stomach

 If you have tried these methods before and have had no relief, then you may need further help and support with your bloating, flatulence, stomach pains, regular bowel motions and/or other digestive issues.

-You may be interested in a one on one consultation to discover the root cause of your issues so you can begin to feel healthy again.
+You may be interested in a consultation with a healthcare professional to discover the root cause of your issues so you can begin to feel healthy again.

-Alternatively you could undertake an loss diet such as the 4 Phase Fat Elimination Protocol where you will learn how different foods affect your body and are empowered to take control of your health and body for the rest of your life.
-Find out more here.
+Alternatively you could undertake a fat loss diet such as the Fat Loss Protocol where you will learn how different foods affect your body and are empowered to take control of your health and body for the rest of your life.

 Happy changing habits.